cortexlabs/cortex/docs/apis/tutorial.md

 $ touch cortex.yaml irises.json
 ```

 Cortex requires a `cortex.yaml` file which defines a `deployment` resource.
 Other resources may be defined in arbitrarily named YAML files in the the directory which contains `cortex.yaml` or any subdirectories.
-We will define all of our resources in `cortex.yaml` in this example.
+We'll define all of our resources in `cortex.yaml` in this example.

 Add to `cortex.yaml`: